-Supply chains across the world are evolving and growing, accounting for products transported far and wide from factories, pallets, warehouses, ships, and delivery fleets.
-Products that have to meet criteria, and travel long distances passing via different intermediaries.
-The complex nature of supply chains affects both profit margins and a manufacturer's ability to build lasting loyalty among consumers.
+Supply chains across the world are evolving and growing as businesses look for more and more efficient ways to get goods from factories to warehouses, and from there into trucks and vans that will take them to their final destinations.
+Along the way, complex processes have to be employed to keep the right products moving to the right place at the right time, often passing through multiple different intermediaries.
+The complex nature of supply chains affects both profit margins and one's ability to build lasting loyalty among consumers.

-Companies, however, are finding ways to streamline their supply chain processes.
-Global brands are now venturing into directly supplying their orders to their customers to have more control over customer satisfaction.
-This means eliminating "middlemen" in the new internet era using a direct dispatch supply chain approach.
+Companies are always finding ways to streamline their supply chain processes.
+Global brands are now venturing into directly supplying their orders to their customers in order to have more control over customer satisfaction.
+This means eliminating "middlemen" in the new digital era by using a direct dispatch supply chain approach.

 There was a time when global brands depended on their distribution partners to sell their products.
 But times change, and companies are now shifting to a direct dispatch supply chain to gain more control over their distribution.
 The rising popularity of e-commerce makes it possible for firms to set up their online stores and deliver their goods directly to customers.

-A direct-distribution channel or DTC, for short, is a delivery model where manufacturers deliver their products directly to customers.
+A direct-to-consumer distribution channel, or DTC, for short, is a delivery model where manufacturers deliver their products directly to customers.
 The DTC delivery design reduces both storage and transportation costs for manufacturers while adding a layer of complexity to the overall supply chain process.

 Brands are carefully weighing the advantages and disadvantages of direct distribution, as more consumers vote with their dollars for this fulfillment model.
 A Forbes report showed that more than a third of consumers prefer to buy directly from the manufacturers' online platform.
-And larger manufacturing companies are expected to adapt and adjust to the direct dispatch benefits and related risks in the coming year's given consumer preference.
+And larger manufacturing companies are expected to adapt and adjust to the direct dispatch benefits and related risks in coming years due to consumer preference.

 For example, in 2018, Nike announced its Consumer Direct Offense, which allowed the company to announce and reveal product offerings straight to consumers on a large scale through an online portal they controlled.
 The shoe and athletic wear manufacturer has typically sold their products through retail chains but made the shift to direct distribution two years ago.
 Nike expects to source 80% of its revenue growth via DTC in 2020 going forward.